sungsoo/sungsoo.github.io/_posts/2014-01-18-persistent-data-structures.md

 Confluent persistence presents new challenges.
 Firstly, we again need to find a new representation of versions.
 Our tree traversal technique is does not extend to DAGs.
-Also, it is possible to have $2^u$ paths in version history after after $u$ confluent updates.
+Also, it is possible to have *2^u* paths in version history after after *u* confluent updates.
 For example by concatenating a string with itself repeatedly we get a version diagram like that in figure [exponential-paths].